corda/corda-docs-portal/content/en/platform/corda/5.1/developing-applications/api/ledger/utxo-ledger/token-selection/using.md

       val tokenClaim = tokenSelection.tryClaim(selectionCriteria)

-      // A null result indicates the query could not be satisfied if (tokenClaim == null) {
+      // A null result indicates the query could not be satisfied if(tokenClaim == null) {
        return "FAILED TO FIND ENOUGH TOKENS"
       }

-      // You've claimed some tokens you can now try and spend them,
+      // We've claimed some tokens we can now try and spend them,
-      // you must release the claim regardless of the outcome, indicating
+      // we must release the claim regardless of the outcome, indicating
       // how many tokens were used
       var spentCoins = listOf<StateRef>()

-      try {
+      try{
          spentCoins = aSpendFunction(tokenClaim.claimedTokens)
       } finally {
         tokenClaim.useAndRelease(spentCoins)